 When there’s an imbalance in the gut, it causes an inflammatory response, which can then throw the metabolic and neurological processes off balance.
 This imbalance can lead to metabolic syndrome, obesity, and insulin resistance.
 The impact on the endocrine system, with the resulting insulin resistance and other blood sugar issues, can result in poor health.

 When considering the supplementation of probiotics for weight management, it helps to understand how probiotics function.
 There are two main mechanisms at play:

 Activation of Toll-like receptor 5 (TLR5) within the digestive system.
-The bacteria contain a protein that binds with TLR5 and activates a cytokine release called Interleukin-22 (IL-22) that improves gut barrier function and influences the antimicrobials on the surface of the gut.
-This leads to a decrease in intestinal inflammation.
+The bacteria contain a protein that binds with TLR5 and activates a cytokine release called Interleukin-22 (IL-22) that improves gut barrier function and influences the antimicrobials on the surface of the gut.*

 The processing and breakdown of dietary fibers and the fermentation of these fibers help the body better utilize micronutrients.
 This mechanism leads to the production of short chain fatty acids that provide energy and assist the body in accessing the micronutrients for better food efficiency, restoring metabolic balance.*

 Both mechanisms help support a healthy inflammatory response, which has a positive effect on metabolism and helps regulate weight.*

 The impact of a healthy gut environment is increasingly connected to mental health as well.
 Mental health may be linked to an imbalance in gut flora.
 Dr. Kelly Brogan, an integrative psychiatrist in New York City, prescribes precision probiotics, digestive support, and barrier support to help manage mental health challenges.* Lactobacillus Plantarum (PS-128) has been shown to support both serotonin and dopamine levels.*